1. PERSONAL FINANCE

 Key Takeaways:

-• Reducing expenses in financial hardship is key to helping you afford your basic living expenses.
+• Reducing expenses in financial hardship is key to affording your basic living expenses.

 • You may be able to negotiate with your creditors if you have outstanding debts.